This section looks into the different features of dashboards and tiles that help us control the data shown on the dashboard.

 dashboard WarehouseDb auto_fetch true

-Avocadoes are special tiles that can be replicated in the dashboard.
-The avocado feature in bippDash can be used to apply filters on a sheet in such a way that the sheet gets replicated for different values of specific parameters.
-You are required to specify the values for the following variables in bippDash to create a tile with content type
+TileRepeaters are special tiles that can be replicated in the dashboard.
+The TileRepeater feature applies filters on a report to replicate the report for different values of specific parameters.
+Here are the required variables:

-- loop_range: This is the range of values that should be passed as filters to the sheet for each instance of the tile.
+loop_range: This is the range of values passed as filters to the report for each instance of the tile.

-- loop_var: This is the parameter which will get one of the values from the defined range for each instance of the replicated tile.
+loop_var: This is the parameter to get one value from the defined range for each instance of the replicated tile.

-tile 4 basis 33.00 height 500px content avocado ID N~rNCkCjBvq filter _ table locations column Country value $x type string title $x loop_var x loop_range [(India),(China),(Japan)]
+tile 4 basis 33.00 height 500px content tilerepeater ID N~rNCkCjBvq filter _ table locations column Country value $x type string title $x loop_var x loop_range [(India),(China),(Japan)]

 IN THIS PAGE